top of page

 Beth & Wrath

-Beth is refreshingly grounded.
-Despite growing up in multiple foster homes, she’s capable, likable, and independent.
+Beth is refreshingly stable.
+Despite growing up in multiple foster homes, she’s likable and independent.
 When she’s attacked early in the story, I appreciate that she handles it herself.
 She’s not written as fragile or passive.
+She's born and raised human, but like all vamps (little does she know), her transition into vampire will begin at around age twenty-five.

 The Brotherhood